 SELECT Buildnumber FROM Win32_OperatingSystem

-You can customize this query using a placeholder system, so you can re-use the script for more sensors, entering different values in the sensor’s settings.
+You can customize this query by using a placeholder system.
+This allows you to reuse the script for more sensors by entering different values in the sensor’s settings.

 For example, myProcess.wql contains this query: